Beyond Zero-Shot Interpretation

 -

-Generate ground-truth explanations.
-Run interpretability techniques (SAE analysis, patching, attribution) to produce accurate descriptions of internal computations.
+Generate explanation targets.
+Run SAE analysis, patching, or attribution to produce descriptions of internal states and effects.

 -